 McKinsey, Deloitte, Goldman Sachs – these are just a few of the companies that come to mind as those that typically look for MBA interns each summer.
-However, here at the Center for the Advancement of Social Entrepreneurship (CASE) at Duke University’s Fuqua School of Business, we believe that MBA candidates should also consider, and be considered for, internships in the social impact sector, which is why we have the Fuqua Summer Internship Fund (SIF).
+However, here at the CASE at Duke University’s Fuqua School of Business, we believe that MBA candidates should also consider, and be considered for, internships in the social impact sector, which is why we have the Fuqua Summer Internship Fund (SIF).

 “Spending my summer with the National Park Service thanks to the SIF allowed me to see that having an impact while working on a project that challenged me is possible,” said Molly Tyeryar, class of 2020 MBA candidate.